-Many types of chameleons are so unique, that if you try to describe one to someone who hasn’t seen one before, they would think you are lying!
+Many types of chameleons are so unique that if you try to describe one to someone who hasn’t seen one before, they would think you are lying!

 These lizards have tongues as long as their bodies and eyes that can move 360 degrees.
-They also have an ability to change the color of their skin.
+They also have the ability to change the color of their skin.
 But, best of all, many species of chameleon make great pets.

 Pet chameleons have interesting behaviors, beautiful colors and are amazing lizards.